Acting: improvers scene work

 • Explore and analyse text confidently

-• Play character and perform in a scene from a play with confidence.
+• Perform in a scene from a play or screenplay with confidence.

 What level is the course and do I need any particular skills?

 This is an improvers class, ideal for anyone who has completed beginners and is ready to work on text with some confidence, and is able to work with directorial input from the start of the course.

 In order to get the most from the course you will be able to:

 • Listen and respond to instructions and feedback.

 • Communicate clearly in discussion and drama practice.